EvanHerman/timeline-express/readme.txt

 == Changelog ==

+= 1.7.1 - September, 2018 =
+- Tweak: Add class `year-icon` to the announcement container when `TIMELINE_EXPRESS_YEAR_ICONS` is defined and true.
+- Tweak: Tweak admin table announcement image thumbnail height.
+- Tweak: Resolve PHP warnings on add-ons page.

+= 1.7.0 - May, 2018 =
+- Tweak: GDPR updates.
+- Tweak: Add flush cache data button on settings page.
+- Tweak: Now font awesome is loaded locally first, users can override to load from CDN.
+- Tweak: User tracking class has been removed.
+- Tweak: Tweak 2 week admin notice.

-= 1.5.4 - January, 2018 =
+= 1.6.0 - January, 2018 =
-- Tweak: Single templates now inherit the active theme, to prevent strange templates when a theme does not support the single timeline layout.
+- New: Single templates now inherit the active theme, to prevent strange templates when a theme does not support the single timeline layout.
 Users can define `TIMELINE_EXPRESS_LEGACY_SINGLE_TEMPLATE` constant to enable legacy templates. eg: `define( 'TIMELINE_EXPRESS_LEGACY_SINGLE_TEMPLATE', true );`.
 - Tweak: Removed the URL field for announcement banners - caused confusion believing that external images and YouTube/Vimeo videos could be used. (this is a pro feature)

 = 1.5.3 - November, 2017 =